I'm Gonna Soothe You

-"I'm Gonna Soothe You" is a song by American singer Maria McKee, released in May 1993 as the lead single from her second studio album, You Gotta Sin to Get Saved.
-It was written by McKee, Marvin Etzioni and Bruce Brody, and produced by George Drakoulias.
-"I'm Gonna Soothe You" reached No. 35 in the UK and remained on the charts for three weeks.
+"I'm Gonna Soothe You" is a song by American singer-songwriter Maria McKee, released in May 1993 by Geffen Records as the lead single from her second studio album, You Gotta Sin to Get Saved (1993).
+The song was written by McKee, Marvin Etzioni and Bruce Brody, and produced by George Drakoulias.
+It reached No. 35 in the UK and remained on the UK Singles Chart for three weeks.
+The accompanying music video was directed by English film, documentary and music video director Julien Temple.
+It achieved play on Power Play Music Video Television and VH1.

 Critical reception

-Upon release, Larry Flick from Billboard said, "Fans and newcomers to the singer's sound will indeed be soothed by the Motown influences on this swaying, '70s-fashioned slow-rock number.
-It's easy to imagine folks devouring this sound.
-Spin it."
+Upon its release as a single, Larry Flick from Billboard described "I'm Gonna Soothe You" as a "swaying, '70s-fashioned slow-rock number".
+He noted that listeners will be "soothed by the Motown influences" and added that "it's easy to imagine folks devouring this sound".
 A reviewer from Cash Box noted its "steady rocking reassurance", adding that "the singer's crystal-line vocals cut straight to the heart".
-Pan-European magazine Music & Media wrote, "A marked change of direction, Maria goes Stax R&B, and Black Crowes producer Drakoulias pushed the right buttons.
-Taken from the upcoming album You've Gotta Sin, To Get Saved, this sounds like the right stuff."
-Musician said, "The album opens with "I'm Gonna Soothe You," a mid-tempo ballad with enough 70s-redolent strings and horns that you might check to make sure the CD doesn't have a Hi insignia."
+Pan-European magazine Music & Media considered it a "marked change of direction" for McKee, with which she "goes Stax R&B, and Black Crowes producer Drakoulias pushe[s] the right buttons".

-Music video
+In the UK, Ian Gittins of Melody Maker was critical of the song, stating it was "not her finest moment".
+He commented, "McKee on stage is transcendent, a real wild child, crazy-eyed and howling for glee.
+But this shoulder-heaving ballad's AOR arrangements confine her natural lust for life."
+Stuart Bailie of NME was more positive of the song, writing, "It's like an old Memphis stew, with attractive brass bits, gospel voices and the minor chords in joyful places, plus Maria ripping it up with style.
+Sometimes you wish she'd blast away a bit more, like she does on stage, but this isn't bad."

-A music video was filmed to promote the single, directed by English film, documentary and music video director Julien Temple.
-It achieved play on Power Play Music Video Television and VH1.
+In a review of You Gotta Sin to Get Saved, Musician said, "The album opens with "I'm Gonna Soothe You," a mid-tempo ballad with enough 70s-redolent strings and horns that you might check to make sure the CD doesn't have a Hi insignia."